haildeus/deus-vult-backend/notes.md

 ## Open questions
 - Characters
     - Using medieval characters?
 What classes do we have?
 Do we have stats?
-Items?
     - How many messages do we parse with the bot?
 Keep limits in mind.
 - How long should the poll be open?
+    - Wait for 24h
 - How long is the battle?
+    - A minute
 - Do we need any kind of onboarding?
+    - Yes, but later

 ## Need to do
 - Jobs (Look at pyrogram's scheduler)